Lectionary Bible Studies and Sermons

 v13.
 The concluding words of this letter begin with a simple observation: the person who is suffering distress needs to commit their troubles to the Lord, while the person who is in good spirits needs to rejoice in the Lord.
 The troubles may range from inner distress to a misfortune like persecution.
 In the face of trouble it is easy to turn to either stoicism or righteous indignation, but James calls for prayer.

 v14.
 James now identifies one particular trouble, namely, sickness.
-Actually, the Greek word for "sick" means "weakness" or "incapacity" and it can be used of a physical weakness, an inner spiritual weakness, or mental weakness.
-Most commentators think James is addressing the issue of physical weakness and its cure through the prayer of faith, but in the wider context of his concluding words, it is clear he is concerned with a sickness of the soul, a soul entrapped by unconfessed sin.
-James' readers, who, having read his letter (or better, his sermon on Christian ethics), can now see their state of loss, "dragged away and enticed" "to sin (and sin, when it is full-grown, gives birth to death)".
+Actually, the Greek word for "sick" means "weakness" or "incapacity" and so is a word that can be used of a physical weakness, or an inner spiritual weakness, or mental weakness.
+Most commentators think James is addressing the issue of physical weakness and its cure through the prayer of faith, but in the wider context of his concluding words, it is clear that he is concerned with a sickness of the soul, a soul entrapped by unconfessed sin.
+James' readers, having read his letter (or better, his sermon on Christian ethics), can now see their state of loss; they have been "dragged away and enticed" "to sin (and sin, when it is full-grown, gives birth to death)".
 The solution to this condition of loss is provided by the ministers of the church ("elders") who through the grace of prayer can administer forgiveness.
 They can also anoint the brother with the oil of gladness as a sign of restitution and forgiveness.

 v16.
 Therefore, those convicted of sin by this letter need to confess their sins, hand the matter over to the Lord in prayer, supported by the ministers of the church, and they will be renewed ("healed").
 The person who trusts the Lord (the "righteous man"), will find that their prayers are effective.

 v17-18.
 Elijah was just such a man; a flesh and blood person who trusted the Lord.
-God revealed there would be a drought and revealed when it would end, 1Ki.18:1.
-Elijah prayed, believing, and saw his prayer answered.
+God revealed that there would be a drought and revealed when it would end, 1Ki.18:1.
+So, Elijah, resting on the revealed will of God, prayed, believing, and saw his prayer answered.

 v19-20.
 James rounds off his letter by restating the truth of v13-18.
-His letter has covered in detail the Christian way, and in these final verses he makes the point that a brother who has turned from the way, wandered "from the truth", a brother who is soul-sick, needs to turn from their error.
+James' letter has covered the details of the Christian way, and in these final verses he makes the point that a brother who has turned from the way, wandered "from the truth", a brother who is soul-sick, needs to turn from their error.
 The ministers of the church are well positioned to lead the brother through their repentance and by the prayer of faith, declare forgiveness for "a multitude of sins."
-A brother who has turned, is saved from death.
+A brother who has turned is saved from death.

 Saved from death